Choosing the Perfect Wedding Ring

 Don’t be fooled – even though a certain diamond has the perfect clarity and colour grade, it can still be dull looking.
 The only thing that keeps a diamond from looking dull is its cut.

 How much your diamond sparkles depends entirely on the cut and how it performs in relation to light.
 So, the perfect ring with an ideal diamond cut will not be too shallow or too deep, and it will allow light to pass through it so that it reflects evenly throughout the diamond.
+And of course, the quality of your diamond all depends on how much of your wedding budget you’re willing to spend!

 The colour of your diamond